Cushychicken/cushychicken.github.io/_posts/2019-12-24-call-your-heroes.md

 The odds of meeting him did not look great.

 Fast forward a few years.
-I’d been poking around on the High Speed Digital Design webpage, trying to figure out a way to convince my boss to cough up $15,000 for a video archive of all Dr. Johnson’s lectures.
+I’d been poking around on the _High Speed Digital Design_ webpage, trying to figure out a way to convince my boss to cough up $15,000 for a video archive of all Dr. Johnson’s lectures.
 Somehow, I ended up on his bio page, and found out that Howard and his family live near Twisp, WA.
 This was a surprise.
 My girlfriend and I had just spent a week in the North Cascades National Park on a camping trip - Twisp was the sign of society we saw after a week of hiking.

 I’d been in the same town as him, and never even known it!

 I resolved to look him up if I ever passed that way again.

-Lo and behold - a year later, we were on our big, sabbatical road trip, and found ourselves passing through Twisp, WA.
+Lo and behold - a year later, we were on our [big sabbatical road trip](http://cushychicken.github.io/leave-of-absence/), and found ourselves passing through Twisp, WA.
 I told my girlfriend: “I have to call this guy.
 When will we ever be here again?”
-Through a little bit of sleuthing (and a local phone book), I was able to find his phone number, and I left a message on their machine that I tried very hard not to sound like a gibbering fanboy in.
-Something to the effect of:
+Through a little bit of sleuthing, I was able to find his phone number, and I left a message on their machine.
+It was something like this - I was trying very hard not to sound like a gibbering fanboy:

 > “Hi Dr. Johnson - we’ve never met, but my name is Nash Reilly, I’m an electrical engineer from Boston, MA.
 I’ve learned a lot from High Speed Digital Design, and I’d love the chance to meet you and buy you a cup of coffee.
 If you’ve got some time to meet, I’d love to meet you, but if not - thanks for writing such a great book, and I’ve learned a lot from it!”